>> | Welcome | Accommodation | Weddings | Excursions | Festivals | Location | Info | Booking |

 Vap Poya:

-End of the Buddhist period of fasting: Commemorates the Buddha's return to earth.
+End of the Vas Retreat, the Buddhist period of fasting: Commemorates the Buddha's return to earth.

 Deepavali (Divali, Diwali, Dipavali):